Castle in Disneyland Paris Park

 Problem #3

-Those that have been to Disney World, or any theme park for that matter, understand that there are lines.
-Disney has an elaborate queue system in which you maze through rows to get to each ride.
+Those who have been to Disney World, or any theme park for that matter, understand that there are lines.

 Disneyland Paris does this as well, just not AS WELL.